-- Assess environmental and occupational exposures - Prevent and control environmental and occupational hazards

-- Identify the adverse effects of chemical, biological, and physical exposures on human health - Interpret epidemiologic and other research findings related to environmental risks, and assist in designing and conducting research - Synthesize relevant information in order to analyze EOH policy implications, participate in policy development, and assess and manage occupational risks - Engage in public health communication and risk communication activities
+- Assess environmental and occupational exposures. - Prevent and control environmental and occupational hazards. - Identify the adverse effects of chemical, biological, and physical exposures on human health. - Interpret epidemiologic and other research findings related to environmental risks, and assist in designing and conducting research. - Synthesize relevant information in order to assess and manage environmental or occupational risks. - Engage in public health messaging and risk communication activities with a focus on the environment and health